LPoghosian/us-medical-insurance-costs/README.md

 # U.S. Medical Insurance Costs

 ## Project Description
 In this project, I analyzed a dataset containing medical insurance costs for various patients.
-The goal was to understand the factors that influence insurance charges and to gain insights into the data through various statistical methods and visualizations.
+The goal was to understand the factors that may influence insurance charges and to gain insights into the data through various statistical methods and visualizations.

 ## Data Overview
 The dataset used in this project contains the following columns: